 The return monitors progress towards the Standard as defined by the Scottish Government.
-Their guidance on the Standard and the policy on exemptions, including abeyances, can be found on their website.
+The Scottish Government's guidance on the Standard and the policy on exemptions, including abeyances, can be found on its website.

-The Scottish Government has published clarification on exactly which types of properties are included in the
+The Scottish Government has published clarification on exactly which types of properties are included in the SHQS target.

-SHQS target.
 This is available in Annex L of the Scottish Government SHQS guidance.